Water Leaks in Commercial Buildings: What to Do After Finding Them

 What is a commercial water leak?

-A commercial water leak generally refers to water entering a building in an intended location.
-In a house, a leak might mean a dripping faucet or a wet spot in the basement.
+A commercial water leak generally refers to water entering a building or water/moisture developing within a building at an unintended location.
+In a house, a leak might mean water dripping from a pipe below a sink or water stain on the ceiling.
 In a commercial building, such as an office tower, retail center, warehouse, or apartment complex, leaks may be more complex because the buildings themselves are larger and contain more interconnected systems.

-Water that enters through a small gap in an exterior wall, for example, may travel along beams, through insulation, and behind interior finishes before appearing as a stain several rooms away from where it actually got in.
-This gap between where the water enters and where the damage shows up is one reason commercial leaks can be difficult to resolve.
+Water that enters through a small gap in an exterior wall, for example, may travel along framing members, through insulation, and behind interior finishes before appearing as a stain several rooms away from where it actually infiltrated the building envelope.
+The large distance between where the water enters and where the damage shows up is one reason the causation of commercial leaks can be difficult to determine.

 Why commercial leaks are different from residential leaks

 Commercial buildings typically have flat or low-slope roofs, larger window systems, more extensive plumbing networks, and industrial-scale HVAC equipment.
-These systems often interact in ways that make it harder to pinpoint a single cause.
+These systems often interact in ways that make causation determination more complex.

 Common causes of water leaks in commercial buildings